apfaudio/eurorack-pmod/README.md

 - **[`apu_chord` core](https://github.com/proppy/eurorack-pmod/tree/apu_chord)** - (from [proppy@](https://github.com/proppy))
 - **[Real-time DSP with Rust on LiteX](https://github.com/apfaudio/eurorack-pmod-litex)** - mostly in Rust/Migen.

+# R3.5 hardware details

+Some minor improvements over R3.3, with the following changes:
+- Additional output mute stage: 4 JFETs controlled by the `^MUTE` pin (`PDN` pin was removed and renamed to `^MUTE` - semantics are the same as before - HIGH is unmuted).
+- Improved noise performance and DC tracking by adding an additional onboard 3.3V regulator for the analog domain.
+- Touch IC switched from 8-channel to 16-channel version, so that the XRESET pin is not shared with one of the touch jacks.

+*Note: At this time, this Verilog repo is a bit out of date and refers to R3.3 everywhere, although I am shipping R3.5.
+The hardware is fully backward compatible besides the touch sensor mapping, so if you compile bitstreams for R3.3, they will work on R3.5.
+[See here for more details](https://apfaudio.github.io/tiliqua/quickstart/tlq_expander.html).*

 # R3.3 hardware details